 We’ve been wanting to write this article for a month or so now.
-We like to start the summer season looking at what’s happening in our industry, and see where we fit in.
-Things have just been super busy and demand for Garden Furniture is at an all time high right now.
-So, it is nice for the Lazy Susan team and I to finally sit down and compile our top garden furniture trends for summer 2021.
+We like to start the summer season by looking at what’s happening in our industry, and seeing where we fit in.
+Things have just been super busy and demand for Garden Furniture is at an all-time high right now.
+So, it is nice for the Lazy Susan team to finally sit down and compile our top garden furniture trends for summer 2021.

 Like most, the pandemic has had a dramatic impact on our industry.
 And the least we say about the B-word, the better!
 Demand is currently outstripping supply.
 A recent article in This Is Money highlighted that due to COVID: